cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

-Realtime Stream To Impala Adapter Configuration
+Batch Stream To Impala Adapter Configuration
 ===============================================

-The ETL Realtime Template can be used to create an Adapter that reads from a Realtime Source and persists it to a Sink.
+The ETL Batch Template can be used to create an Adapter that reads from a Batch Source and persists it to a Sink.
-In this example, we will read events from a Stream in realtime and use a TPFS Sink to make the data queryable by Impala.
+In this example, we will read events from a Stream in batch and use a TPFS Sink to make the data queryable by Impala.

 The config.json contains a sample Adapter configuration that you can use to accomplish the above task.
 Our sample Adapter uses the following components:

-- etlRealtime Application Template, since we want to perform ETL in realtime
+- ETLBatch Application Template, since we want to perform ETL in realtime
 - Stream source, configured to read from the trades Stream
 - TPFSAvro sink, configured to write to the trades_converted Dataset